overhangio/tutor/docs/index.rst

 The AGPL license covers the Tutor code, including the Dockerfiles, but not the content of the Docker images which can be downloaded from https://hub.docker.com.
 Software other than Tutor provided with the docker images retain their original license.

-The Tutor plugin system is licensed under the terms of the `Apache License, Version 2.0 <https://opensource.org/licenses/Apache-2.0>`__.
+The Tutor plugin and hooks system is licensed under the terms of the `Apache License, Version 2.0 <https://opensource.org/licenses/Apache-2.0>`__.

 © 2021 Tutor is a registered trademark of SASU NULI NULI.
 All Rights Reserved.